heimrichhannot/contao-pdf-creator-bundle/README.md

 ### Logging

 To get enhanced debug information while creating pdfs, you can enter the contao dev mode.
-In dev mode, pdf creator bundle save all logs created by the pdf library (if the library supports PSR-3 logging) to a huh_pdf_creator-[DATE].log file.
+In dev mode, pdf creator bundle save all logs created by the pdf library (if the library supports PSR-3 logging) to a huh_pdf_creator-[DATE].log file in the log folder.
+For dompdf this bundle support the custom logging implementation and stores the log to a huh_pdf_creator-dompdf.log file in the log folder.

 ## Developer